By Paola Pascual on Sep 30, 2021 10:16:00 AM

-Fixed phrases and idioms are very typical from native speakers.
+Fixed phrases and idioms are very common among native speakers.
 If you learn them and include them in your vocabulary you will feel you can express yourself much more effectively.
 You can find more useful tips to become a better communicator here.

-Instead, you can either be clear and ask them to repeat:
+Instead of awkwardly nodding, you can be clear and ask them to repeat:

 - I'm sorry, I didn't quite catch that.

 - Could you say that again?

 - Sorry, what did you say?